U.S. Travel Preparation and Planning: Make the Most of Your Trip

 - Pajamas: Don’t forget your cozy pajamas!

-- Raincoat/Umbrella: You never know when it’s going to rain, so we advise bringing at least one if not both of these in order to make sure you can stay drier when the sky opens up.
+- Raincoat/umbrella: You never know when it’s going to rain, so we advise bringing at least one if not both of these in order to make sure you stay dry when the sky opens up.

 - Toiletries: You’ll need your toothbrush, toothpaste, shampoo, conditioner, body wash, deodorant, hairbrush, and hand sanitizer, and these things may be cheaper and easier to get at home in little travel sizes, depending on the length of your trip.
 You may also want to bring sunscreen, aloe, lip balm, and hand lotion, depending on the hot or cold weather and your needs.
 Insect repellant is also a good idea if you’re going to an area where mosquitoes are common since you don’t want to spend your trip focusing on itchy bug bites instead of the fun.